angular/angular/adev/src/content/guide/animations/route-animations.md

 });
 ```

-Note: For `NgModule` based applications:
+NOTE: For `NgModule` based applications:
 Use the `RouterModule.forRoot` method to define a set of routes.
 Also, add `RouterModule` to the `imports` array of the main module, `AppModule`.